 Jennifer Tanaka enters her 13th year as head coach at Rio Hondo College and her 33rd year as a competitive soccer coach.
 With Tanaka as head coach, Rio Hondo has been recognized as a top-20 team in the nation every year since 2014.
-Tanaka holds the highest coaching licenses in the United States, the US Soccer Federation National "A" License, The NSCAA "Premier" Diploma and the USSF National Youth License.
-She has coached at the youth, club, high school and community college level to great success in Southern California and winning Championships at the Club, High School, Community College, and ODP levels over her 25+ years of coaching.
+Tanaka holds the highest coaching licenses in the United States, the United States Soccer Federation National (USSF) "A" License, the United Soccer Coaches/NSCAA "Premier" Diploma and the USSF National Youth License.
+She has coached at the youth, club, high school and community college level to great success in Southern California, winning championships at the club, high school, community college, state and regional ODP levels over her 33 years of coaching.

-Jennifer was appointed to the 14 person US Soccer Federation (USSF) National Technical Committee for Player Development in 2001 and served through 2004.
+Coach Tanaka was appointed to the 14-person US Soccer Federation (USSF) National Technical Committee for Player Development in 2001 and served through 2004.
 This committee was made up of the US Youth National Team coaches, then current US Men’s National Team Head Coach (Bruce Arena), then current Women’s National Team Head Coach (April Heinrichs), MLS and former WUSA players/coaches.

-She has trained and coached dozens of players who have gone onto play at major University Soccer programs across the nation.
-In addition she has coached CIF-SS Players of the Year, NSCAA high school All Americans, collegiate All Americans, WUSA and WPS All Stars, WPS Rookie of the Year, and players who have played professionally overseas and players who have played for the US National Teams in Olympic and World Cup competition.
-In her first seven years at Rio Hondo 54 players have been recognized as All-Foothill Conference athletes, four have been named the Foothill Conference MVP by the Conference coaches, one NSCAA Scholar-All-American and three players have been the Rio Hondo Female Athlete of the year.
-In those seven years 90% of Rio Hondo Sophomores have transferred to universities or accepted into a professional program such as a nursing RN program.
-Many of these players are receiving athletic or academic scholarships and continuing their soccer careers.
+She has trained and coached hundreds of players who have gone onto play at major university soccer programs across the nation.
+In addition, she has coached CIF-SS Players of the Year, NSCAA high school All-Americans, collegiate All-Americans, NWSL, WUSA and WPS All Stars, WPS Rookie of the Year, MAC Hermann Award winners, players who have played professionally overseas, players who have played for the Mexican National Team, and US National Team in Olympic and World Cup competition.

-Jennifer has been a staff and age group head coach for the Region IV –ODP/Olympic Development Program (representing the 14 western states) program, working there since 2003 and previous to that coached for Cal South's ODP program for many years.
-At the club level she has coached for the Irvine Strikers, So Cal Infinity, NHB FC and the San Diego Surf.
+Tanaka has been a staff and age group head coach for the Region IV –ODP/Olympic Development Program (representing the 14 western states) program, working there since 2003 and previous to that, coached for Cal South's ODP program for many years.
+At the club level, she has coached for the San Diego Surf, Irvine Strikers, So Cal/Cerritos Infinity and NHB FC.

-She coached high school for 5 years at Chadwick School winning 2 CIF-SS Girl’s Soccer Championships, 3 Prep League Championships and was named the CIF-SS Coach of the Year twice in 2004 and 2005.
-Her overall record during this 5 year span was 82-13-15 with an impressive 56 shutouts and 320 goals scored.
+She coached high school for five years at Chadwick School winning two CIF-SS Girl’s Soccer Championships, three Prep League Championships and was named the CIF-SS Coach of the Year twice in 2004 and 2005.
+Her overall record during this five-year span was 82-13-15 with an impressive 56 shutouts and 320 goals scored.

-In 2003 Jennifer received the US Soccer Federation-April Heinrichs/NIKE Coaching Award for her contributions and education in girl’s soccer.
+In 2003, Coach Tanaka received the US Soccer Federation-April Heinrichs/NIKE Coaching Award for her contributions and education in girl’s soccer.
 She has been featured in Soccer Jr. and Soccer America magazines for her innovative coaching techniques.

-She is a strong believer in the benefits of higher education and holds two graduate degrees and continues to search out higher education opportunities.
-Jennifer completed the 200 hour registered yoga teacher (RYT200) program as a certified instructor from Yoga Alliance in 2006.
-She earned her first Masters of Arts in Business Leadership from Chapman University and completed the second graduate degree, a Masters of Science in Physical Education in 2006.
+She is a strong believer in the benefits of higher education.
+She holds two graduate degrees and continues to search out higher education opportunities.
+Coach Tanaka completed the 200-hour registered yoga teacher (RYT200) program and is a certified instructor from Yoga Alliance.
+Tanaka earned her first Masters of Arts in Business Leadership from Chapman University and completed the second graduate degree, a Masters of Science in Physical Education.